AlexGaida/Python/README.md

 * joint_utils -- Creation of kJoint objects.
 * name_utils -- Getting and retrieving nomenclature data.

 ### The deformers

 In this directory I manipulate the deformers within maya

 * skincluster_utils -- Querying, getting and setting skincluster information.

+### The tools

+All of the utilities I wrote are to support a variety of available tools:

+* rig_builder -- Creation of rig modules.
+* rig_builder -- Creation of rig modules.